EGI-Federation/documentation/content/en/internal/configuration-database/users-roles/managing-accounts/_index.md

 ## Authentication

-The GOCDB UI attempts to authenticate you in one of two ways (the REST style API applies x509 only):
+The GOCDB UI attempts to authenticate you in one of two ways (the REST style API applies X.509 only):

 - First, by requesting an IGTF accredited user certificate from your browser.
-If a suitable certificate is detected, you will be asked to confirm selection of your certificate in your browser.
+If a suitable certificate is detected, you will be asked to confirm selection of your certificate in your browser. **Note**: if a client certificate has been provided to GOCDB, it will take precedence over any IdP based authentication.
-- Second, if you do not have a user certificate or you hide your certificate from GOCDB (e.g. by starting a new/anonymous private browser session or pressing 'Cancel' when prompted for a certificate), you will be redirected to the EGI Identity Provider Service (IdP) where you can authenticate with your chosen institution (if available).
+- Second, if you do not have a user certificate or you hide your certificate from GOCDB (e.g. by starting a new/anonymous private browser session or pressing 'Cancel' when prompted for a certificate), you will be redirected to the GOCDB landing page where you can authenticate with the EGI Identity Provider Service (IdP) and your chosen institution (if available).
 If authentication is successful, you will be re-directed back to GOCDB.
 Please note, not all logins available in the EGI IdP provide a sufficient level of assurance (LoA) to login to GOCDB (the LoA must be 'Substantial').

-Each GOCDB user account is linked to a single account by an ID string - this ID from comes **either** your Certificate DN or from the EGI IdP service.
-It is important to note that GOCDB does not perform account-linking - **each ID string maps to a separate GOCDB account**.
-Existing users who have already registered an account will be logged into their account, while new users may choose to register a new account.

 ## Registering a new user account